 At the moment, very little is known about susceptibility and predispositions in PSSD individuals.
-What's been discussed among team members and the community as possible contributing factors includes; a history of previous infections, antibiotic use, immune issues such as immunodeficiency as well as pre-existing autoimmune diseases such as PANDAS/PANS prior to taking the psychotropic drug.
+What's been discussed among team members and the community as possible contributing factors includes; a history of previous infections, antibiotic use, immune issues such as immunodeficiency as well as a family history of autoimmune disease and/or pre-existing autoimmune diseases such as PANDAS/PANS prior to taking the psychotropic drug.